Baroque tour: Modica & Ragusa Ibla

 You will then be escorted to Modica Bassa to be shown the lively Corso Umberto I, with boutiques, cafès, pastry shops and different buildings with pre-earthquake structures.
 Along this street is a monumental flight of steps with excellent life-size Baroque statues of the Apostles that leads up to the post-1693 church dedicated to San Pietro.

 After the gorgeous walk, it’s then time to have a taste of Modica’s traditional sweets, among which the very famous chocolate.
 Granulated sugar, bitter cocoa paste and cocoa butter, vanilla and cinnamon: the ingredients are still those of the Aztec tradition, exported in the Old Continent by the Spaniards counting more than 400 years.
-You will have a chance to dive into it when visiting a local chocolate factory for a tasting and access to the laboratory where you have a hands-on experience of the process of making this famous chocolate yourself.
+You will have a chance to dive into it when visiting a local chocolate factory for a tasting.

 Lunch can be arranged at a local restaurant in the historical center where you can try different specialties: local cheeses, the “Scaccia Ragusana” and smashed dried fava bean soup.